metamn/react/content/blog/how-i-write-react-code-in-2021/index.md

 Stack building and creating a coding style guide is about decision making.
 When the goal is clear making decisions is easy.

+## Less cognitive load

+It sounds vague but reducing cognitive load is a viable task at every phase in React developemnt.

+Creating a new component?
+Use a generator.
+No need to remember component structure and write boilerplate code.

+Importing a component?
+Use module path aliases.
+No need to remember project folder structure.

+Defining function signature?
+Use a single composite prop.
+Then deal with the details later.
+No need to worry prematurely about data structures when thinking about business logic.

+Sparing attention with little tricks add up.
+The less attention needed for non-creative code the more attention stays available for writing _real_ code.

 ## Generators

 To make code look uniform I use generators.